 You do not have to open any ports in order to work with TeamViewer.

 ENCRYPTION AND AUTHENTICATION

 TeamViewer traffic is secured using RSA public/private key exchange and AES (256-bit) session encryption.
 This technology is used in a comparable form for https/SSL and is considered completely safe by today’s standards.

 As the private key never leaves the client computer, this procedure ensures that interconnected computers—including the TeamViewer routing servers—cannot decipher the data stream.
 Not even TeamViewer, as the operators of the routing servers, can read the encrypted data traffic.

-All Management Console data transfer is through a secure channel using TSL (Transport Security Layer) encryption, the standard for secure Internet network connections.
+All Management Console data transfer is through a secure channel using TLS (Transport Layer Security) encryption, the standard for secure Internet network connections.
 For authorization and password encryption, Secure Remote Password protocol (SRP), an augmented password-authenticated key agreement (PAKE) protocol, is used.
 An infiltrator or man-in-the-middle cannot obtain enough information to be able to brute-force guess a password.
 This means that strong security can even be obtained using weak passwords.
 However, TeamViewer still recommends adhering to industry best practices for password creation to ensure the highest levels of security.